Claude McKay: Early life in Jamaica

-Festus Claudius McKay, known as Claude McKay, was born September 15, 1890 in Nairne Castle near James Hill in upper Clarendon Parish, Jamaica.
+Festus Claudius McKay, known as Claude McKay, was born September 15, 1890, in Nairne Castle near James Hill in upper Clarendon Parish, Jamaica.
 He referred to his home village as Sunny Ville, a name given to the area by locals.
 He was the youngest child of Thomas Francis McKay and Hannah Ann Elizabeth Edwards, well-to-do farmers who had enough property to qualify to vote.
 He had seven siblings.
 McKay's parents were active and well-respected members of the Baptist faith.
 Thomas was a strict, religious man who struggled to develop close relationships with his children due to his serious nature.
 In contrast, Hannah had a warmth that allowed her to give love freely to all of her children.
 Thomas was of Ashanti descent, while Hannah traced her ancestry to Madagascar.
 Claude recounted that his father would often share stories of Ashanti customs with the family.

 At the age of four, McKay went to school at Mt.
 Zion Church.
 Around the age of nine, he was sent to live with his oldest brother, Uriah Theodore, also known as Theo, a teacher, to be given a proper education.
 His brother was also an amateur journalist.
 Due to his brother's influence, McKay became an avid reader of classical and British literature, as well as philosophy, science, and theology.
 In his free time, he would read poems, including Shakespeare.
 He started writing poetry of his own at the age of 10.

 As a teenager in 1906, he became apprenticed to a carriage and cabinet maker known as Old Brenda, maintaining his apprenticeship for about two years.
 During that time, in 1907, McKay met Walter Jekyll, a philosopher and folklorist, who became a mentor and an inspiration for him, who also encouraged him to concentrate on his writing.
 Jekyll convinced McKay to write in his native dialect, and set some of McKay's verses to music.
 Jekyll helped McKay publish his first book of poems, Songs of Jamaica, in 1912.
 They were the first poems published in Jamaican Patois, a dialect of mainly English words and Twi (Ghanaian language) structure.
-McKay's next volume, Constab Ballads (1912), was based on his experiences of joining the constabulary for a brief period in 1911.Freda Scott Giles, "Claude McKay's Life", Modern American Poetry.
+McKay's next volume, Constab Ballads (1912), was based on his experiences of joining the constabulary for a brief period in 1911.

 In the poem "The Tropics in New York", McKay reminisced about the Caribbean.
 The poem is set in New York and was written while McKay lived there as a laborer.
 The fruits he sees in New York make the speaker of the poem long for Jamaica, and thus Caribbean fruits are imagined as part of the New York cityscape.
 The colors of the fruit remind him of the colors and diversity in his native island and "hungry for old familiar ways / a wave of longing through my body wept".